PacktPublishing/Build-your-own-Programming-Language-Second-Edition/README.md

 3. There are many possible ways to indicate syntactic nesting.
 For example, nesting might be represented by indentation, a progressive darkening of the background color, or boundaries of scopes might be explicitly drawn with dashed lines.

 ### Chapter 11, Preprocessors and Transpilers
+This chapter marks a return to generating executable output from source code, offering various approaches.
+We discuss translation to another high-level language here, while subsequent chapters explore bytecode and native code translation.
+Starting with translation to a high-level language is often the quickest path to implementation.

+In the past, languages were primarily implemented through interpreters or compilers.
+Now, many new languages use preprocessors or transpilers to generate code for existing languages.
+This chapter introduces preprocessors and transpilers, covering their implementation and differences.
+Topics include understanding preprocessors, code generation in the Unicon preprocessor, and transpiling Jzero code to Unicon.

 **Key Insights**:
 1. Preprocessors in C/C++ have been known to be a subtle source of bugs, particularly when programmers misuse them.
 Many of these bugs occur due to macros with parameters, whose bodies can call other macros with parameters.
 The output after all macros are expanded can be tricky, or surprising.
 Setting aside the issue of bugs, if one is not careful, macros can reduce readability instead of improving it, or they can give a false sense of security when a macro looks simple but what it expands to is complex.
 2. Transpilers have a bootstrapping problem: they depend on some other high-level language being ported first.
 Transpilers leave you dependent on the underlying language working correctly, but the underlying language may change in ways that break the transpiler.
 Transpilers may also introduce problems with performance or the debugging of code.

 ### Chapter 12, Bytecode Interpreters
+This chapter explores the significance of bytecode in enabling the execution of programming languages with novel features beyond mainstream CPU capabilities.
+By generating bytecode for an abstract machine tailored to the language's domain, developers can liberate their language from hardware constraints and produce code optimized for specific problem domains.
+Designing a custom bytecode instruction set empowers developers to execute programs using a virtual machine tailored to interpret those instructions.

+Key topics covered include understanding bytecode, distinguishing it from intermediate code, designing a bytecode instruction set for Jzero, and implementing a bytecode interpreter.
+Close ties between this chapter and Chapter 13, "Generating Bytecode," are emphasized, urging readers to explore both before diving into the code.

 **Key Insights**:
 1. Complex instruction sets take more time and logic to decode and might make the implementation of the byte-code interpreter more difficult or less portable.
 On the other hand, the closer the final code comes to resembling intermediate code, the simpler the final code generation stage becomes.